michmzr/michmzr.github.io/docs/DESIGN.md

 Brand slogans and portrait images are optional material, not required website components.
 Choose website copy and imagery for the page's task.
 The printed card's target audience and content exclusions do not redefine the website's positioning.
 A portrait can support an author profile or consultation introduction when useful; it is not a mandatory homepage hero.

+### Icons and browser identity

+Functional icons share a 24-unit SVG grid, a 1.5-unit stroke, round caps and joins, and `currentColor`.
+Render them at 1em alongside visible labels; contact artwork may use 24px.
+Decorative SVGs have `aria-hidden="true"` and `focusable="false"`.
+Use the shared files in `_includes/icons/` for search, menu, dismissal, arrows and RSS.
+Social logos retain their recognizable silhouettes and inherit the surrounding text color.

+The user approved the two-color CS ligature on 2026-09-26.
+Cream C and orange S share coordinated curves and separated, angled terminals. `assets/images/logo/cs-monogram.svg` is the vector master.
+Use the transparent monogram beside the CyberShu wordmark in the header and footer, through `_includes/brand.html`.
+The mark is decorative within the named home link; keep its image alternative empty to avoid duplicate announcements.
+The monogram is approximately 48 × 32px beside a 28px wordmark and scales with text.
+Preserve the aspect ratio and clear space between the mark and wordmark.
+When enlarged text leaves insufficient inline space, wrap the wordmark below the monogram instead of clipping or shrinking the name.

+For browser and device icons, center the same monogram on a navy rounded square.
+On light backgrounds, retain a navy field behind the two-color mark; the wordmark may be navy.
+Use a monochrome silhouette only where the platform requires it, including Safari pinned tabs.
+The root favicon and manifest remain compatible entry points.
+Regenerate SVG derivatives, PNG, ICO and the 1200 × 630px social preview with `python3 tools/generate-icons.py` (requires `rsvg-convert` and uses the local licensed Inter Bold font for the social wordmark).
+All shapes derive from the master; do not redraw individual sizes.
+The manifest uses paths relative to itself, and HTML metadata respects the configured base URL.
+Browser chrome and tiles use navy; the manifest background uses cream.
+The default Open Graph and X preview uses `assets/images/logo/social-card.png`; preserve article-specific imagery when configured.

 ## Colors

 YAML values are the current shared implementation baseline.
 Use shared tokens instead of introducing page-specific copies.
 The core brand palette is an identity input; supporting color roles and their application are website decisions subject to contrast checks.